 - The 2007 miniseries Lord Havok and the Extremists, featuring an alternate version of Angor (the Supreme Power to the original's Squadron Supreme?), continued this, for instance establishing that Diehard is the Sorceress's father and used to run a school for metahumans.
 It also introduced the Champions' leader Americommando (Captain America) who is President (after the death of President Tin Man, that is) following something very like Marvel's Civil War and having an affair with Bluejay's wife (a reference to the Cap/Wasp relationship in The Ultimates).

 - New Avengers Vol. 3 introduced another Justice League pastiche called the Great Society.
-The team consisted of Sun God (Superman), the Rider (Batman, right down to having the first name "Wayne"), the Norn (Doctor Fate mixed with a bit of Shazam), Doctor Spectrum (Green Lantern), the Boundless (the Flash), and the Jovain (Martian Manhunter).
+The team consisted of Sun God (Superman), the Rider (Batman, right down to having the first name "Wayne"), the Norn (Doctor Fate mixed with a bit of Shazam), Doctor Spectrum (Green Lantern), the Boundless (the Flash), and the Jovian (Martian Manhunter).
 For bonus points, their name was a Shout-Out to the Justice Society of America.